How to Hook Live Bait Like a Pro

 Can I use any hook size for live bait fishing?

 Hook size should be chosen based on the type of bait and the fish species you are targeting.
 Smaller baitfish require smaller hooks, while larger baitfish or bigger game fish may require larger hooks.
+See our chart on hook sizes for more information.

 How should I handle live bait to keep it lively?